jmuzquiz/SQLproject/README.md

 ORDER BY
     salary_year_avg DESC;
 ```
-Here's the breakdown of the most demanded skills for the top 10 highest-paying data scientist jobs in 2023:
+### Key Findings:

-- **Python** leads with a prominent count of 5.
+- **Python** is the most demanded skill, appearing in 5 out of 10 top-paying remote data scientist roles.
-- **SQL** follows closely with a count of 4.
+- **SQL** follows closely with 4 mentions, highlighting its fundamental role.
-- **AWS** is also highly sought after, with a count of 3.
+- **AWS** is also highly sought after, with a count of 3, reflecting the importance of cloud computing skills.
 - Other skills such as **Java**, **GCP**, **TensorFlow**, and **Tableau** show varying degrees of demand.

 ### Visualizing Skills for Top Paying Jobs

-Here is an example of R code that visualizes the count of skills for the top 10 highest paying data scientist jobs, based on the analysis conducted with the 2nd SQL query:
+To visualize the count of skills for the top 10 highest paying remote data scientist jobs, I used the following R code.
+The [CSV file](sql_query_csv_results/top_paying_job_skills_data_scientist.csv) used contains the results from the second SQL query:

 ```r
 # Load necessary library